 An organisational department or division

 A department is a functional unit of the organisation: Engineering, Product, Design, Sales, a standing home for people who share a discipline.
 It is the slow-moving layer of the org chart, the box that owns headcount, budget, and a career ladder.
-The tension that makes it interesting is that the lines you draw between departments end up printed in the product itself, whether you intend that or not.

 Functional departmentalisation is the oldest move in organisation design: group people by what they know, so that expertise compounds and managers can manage like-for-like.
 The cost is the silo.
 When delivering one unit of customer value requires Engineering, Design, and Product to coordinate across departmental walls, the dependenciesDependencyTeam & OrganisationA cross-team or system dependencyView reference → multiply and throughput drops (LogRocket).